Holistic Blend Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 With four notable exceptions…

-First, flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
+First, we note the inclusion of flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
 Flax meal is particularly rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

 Next, we note the inclusion of yeast culture.
 Although yeast culture is high in B-vitamins and protein, it can also be used as a probiotic to aid in digestion.